IPL 2021 CSK vs MI Match 30 in Dubai: Weather Forecast, Pitch Report, Toss Timing, Squads For Chennai Super Kings vs Mumbai Indians

 IPL 2021 CSK vs MI Match 30 in Dubai Weather Forecast

-The IPL 2021 Match 30 between Chennai Super Kings and Mumbai Indians will go underway on September 19 at Dubai International Cricket Stadium, Dubai.
+New Delhi: The IPL 2021 Match 30 between Chennai Super Kings and Mumbai Indians will go underway on September 19 at Dubai International Cricket Stadium, Dubai.
 The cash-rich league is set to resume with the two biggest heavyweights colliding against each other.
 Both Mumbai and Chennai enjoyed great success during the first leg of IPL 2021 in India and now they will look to replicate in the UAE too.
-Mumbai will have a psychological edge over Chennai as they won the last season here in the UAE while MS Dhoni’s men endured a tough time in IPL 2020.Also Read - IPL Returns as Precursor to T20 World Cup
+Mumbai will have a psychological edge over Chennai as they won the last season here in the UAE while MS Dhoni’s men endured a tough time in IPL 2020.Also Read - Faf du Plessis Passes Fitness Test, Available For Selection - Confirms CSK CEO Kasi Viswanathan Ahead of IPL's El Classico

 IPL 2021 CSK vs MI Match 30 Live Streaming Details